Downtown in Louisville in Jefferson County, Kentucky — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Fraternal or Sororal Organizations • Law Enforcement.
 In addition, it is included in the Kentucky Historical Society series list.
 A significant historical date for this entry is January 13, 1900.

 Location.
 38° 15.244′ N, 85° 45.633′ W. Marker is in Louisville, Kentucky, in Jefferson County.
-Marker is at the intersection of South 6th Street and West Jefferson Street (U.S. 60), on the right when traveling south on South 6th Street.
+It is in Downtown.
+It is at the intersection of South 6th Street and West Jefferson Street (U.S. 60), on the right when traveling south on South 6th Street.
 Marker is located in front of the Jefferson County Hall of Justice.
 Touch for map.
 Marker is at or near this postal address: 600 West Jefferson Street, Louisville KY 40202, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Charles W. Anderson, Jr. (a few steps from this marker); Louisville Firefighters Memorial (within shouting distance of this marker); Louis XVI (within shouting distance of this marker); City and County Named / Jefferson County Courthouse (within shouting distance of this marker); Louisville Law Enforcement Memorial (within shouting distance of this marker); Thomas Jefferson Memorial (about 300 feet away, measured in a direct line); George Rogers Clark (about 300 feet away); Jefferson County (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Louis Dembitz Brandeis (a few steps from this marker); Charles W. Anderson, Jr. (a few steps from this marker); Louisville Firefighters Memorial (within shouting distance of this marker); City and County Named / Jefferson County Courthouse (within shouting distance of this marker); Louisville Law Enforcement Memorial (within shouting distance of this marker); 2020 Racial Justice Protests (within shouting distance of this marker); The Black Six (about 300 feet away, measured in a direct line); Thomas Jefferson Memorial (about 300 feet away).
 Touch for a list and map of all markers in Louisville.

 4. Edward J. McDermott